 We had surveyed a group of vehicle owners about things that they thought their auto-repair shops could improve upon, and #1 consumer complaint, which we recently addressed, was lack of communication.

-The #2 most-voiced complaint we’d heard from consumers was about time.
+The #2 most-voiced complaint we’d heard from consumers was about time, even if you get them a quote or estimate quickly.
 Time is precious, and when drivers must be without their vehicles for a day or two, that affects work and life commitments in a big way.
 Manage your time, and your customers’ vehicles effectively, and you’ll be rewarded with more loyal customers.

 - Be more aware of my appointment.